Studying abroad can feel expensive before the application even starts.

 Start 12–18 months before your target intake.
 This gives you time to prepare English tests, SOP, recommendation letters, documents and scholarship applications.

-Getting a scholarship to study abroad from Bangladesh is not easy.
+Getting a scholarship to study abroad from Bangladesh is possible, but it needs planning.